 We have two types of shared accommodation: rooms in Foyers, and Supported Independence Flats.
 You will share communal space with other young people going through hard times.

-Read below for information, or contact our Youth AIMS free advice service if you have any questions.
+Read below for information, or contact our Launch free advice service if you have any questions.

 At a Foyer, you have the chance to gain some support with your personal development through our training programmes, as well as being able to get extra specialist support with any problems you may be having with feeling stressed, anxious, or down.